jgrichardson/FinTech-Module-2/README.md

 ## Usage

-To use the loan qualifier application simply clone the repository and run the **app.py**
+To use this loan qualifier application simply clone the repository and run the **app.py** script using the following command.

 ```python
 python app.py